webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Electrical-Flight.md

 ---
 aliases:
 - Electrical Flight
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/5
-  - Abilities
+- Ability/Tier/High
-  - Abilitiesnabler
+- Ability/Pool/Intellect
-type:
-  - Enabler
+- Ability/Categories/Movement
-points: 5 Intellect
 ---

-# Electrical Flight
+## Electrical Flight

-**Points**: 5 Intellect points
+>5  Intellect
-**Type**: Enabler

 You exude an aura of crackling electricity that lets you fly a long distance each round for ten minutes.
-You can’t carry other creatures with you.
+You can't carry other creatures with you.
+Action to activate.